CKNC-FM

-CKNC-FM is a radio station in Simcoe, Ontario, broadcasting on 99.7 MHz with a classic hits format branded as Oldies 99.7.
+CKNC-FM is a radio station in Simcoe, Ontario, broadcasting on 99.7 MHz with a classic hits format branded as 99.7 WOW FM.
 The station is owned by My Broadcasting Corporation, who first applied to operate a second station in Simcoe on June 9, 2017.
-The CRTC approved the application, and CKNC signed on the air on September 1, 2017, with the first song being The Rolling Stones' hit "Start Me Up".
+The CRTC approved the application, and CKNC signed on the air on September 1, 2017, as Oldies 99.7 with the first song being The Rolling Stones' hit "Start Me Up".